Kiirocoin/kiiro-node-1-click-install/README.md

 ## Getting Started

-If you already completed installation and meet minimum requirements then use the following command to install one click installer: git clone https://github.com/Kiirocoin/kiiro-node-1-click-install.git && sudo bash install.sh
+If you already completed installation and meet minimum requirements then use the following command to install one click installer:
+<code>git clone https://github.com/Kiirocoin/kiiro-node-1-click-install.git && sudo bash install.sh</code>

 ### Installation